Aaron-Thai/emma/README.md

 Soft lighting, detailed background, romantic and classic anime art style."

 Meta.AI was prompted to provide code for the webapp, and it chose to use Streamlit not me. :)
+ChatGPT was later used to add more functionality and fixes.

 # Results
 Prompting: enter one word from the book